Marco Polo Davao: History

-Businessman Carlos Dominguez III conceptualized the idea of setting up a "first class" hotel in his hometown of Davao City some time around 1994.
+Businessman Carlos Dominguez III conceptualized the idea of setting up a "first class" hotel in his hometown of Davao City around 1994.
 In his capacity of chairman and CEO of Halifax Hotel Davao, Inc., Dominguez approached various hotel brands for partnership namely – Hilton, Lian Court, Marco Polo, Mariott and New World.
-Halifax chosen to partner with Hong Kong-based Marco Polo Hotels.
+Halifax chose to partner with Marco Polo Hotels, which was based in Hong Kong.

-By July 1997, construction of the Marco Polo Davao is already ongoing.
-The building was being erected at a 6000 sqm lot.
-At the time of its opening in April 27, 1998, the hotel building was the tallest in Davao City at 18-storeys and 245-rooms.
+By July 1997, construction of the Marco Polo Davao was underway.
+The building was erected at a 6000 sqm lot.
+At the time of its opening on April 27, 1998, the hotel building was the tallest in Davao City at 18 storeys and 245 rooms.
 It remained the tallest until the mid-2010s.

 Marco Polo Davao ceased operations on June 15, 2020 due to the COVID-19 pandemic.
-Two years after the closure, hotel owner Halifax Davao has started the "planning phase" for the possible reopening of the hotel.
-In May 2024, renovation of the hotel building facade is underway.
+Two years after the closure, Halifax Davao started the "planning phase" for the possible reopening of the hotel.
+As of May 2024, renovation of the hotel building facade was underway.

 Facilities

-The Marco Polo Davao was hosted in a 18-storey building and had 245-rooms.
+Marco Polo Davao was hosted in a 18-storey building and had 245-rooms.
 It also had 12 function rooms.